Weltraumschaf/commons/commons-shell/src/site/markdown/index.md

 # Commons Shell

-This package  gives you helper  classes to parse  lines from input  to determine commands.
+This module  gives you  helper classes  to parse lines  from input  to determine commands  and  their  arguments.
 Imagine  you write  a  CLI  application  which provides sub commands such as maven.
-Maven  provides  various  "subcommands" like  `mvn  clean`  or  `mvn install` or such.
-In this examples `clean` and `install` are sub commands.
+Maven provides various "sub commands" like `mvn clean`  or `mvn install`  etc. In this  examples `clean` and  `install` are sub commands.

-This  package give  you  some classes  to parse  input  efficently to  determine commands  and sub  commands.
-Consider your  tool  is in  a  shell script  named `mytool` and it provides commands like  `foo`, `bar`, and `baz`.
+Consider your  tool is  in a shell  script named `mytool`  and it  provides main commands like `foo`, `bar`, and `baz`.
 Then you expect a CLI interface like:

     $> mytool foo
     $> mytool bar
     $> mytool baz

-The API also provides optional  subcommands.
-Consider the command `foo` provides the subcommands `bla` and `blub`.
-Then you expect a CLI interface like:
+The API  also provides optional  sub commands.
+Consider the main  command `foo` provides the  sub commands  `bla` and  `blub`.
+Then you  expect a  CLI interface
+like:

     $> mytool foo
     $> mytool foo bla